eddyerburgh/blog/_posts/2017-02-08-unit-test-vue-components-beginners.md

 })
 ```

-This test is asserting that the root element of Foo has the className foo.
+This test asserts that the root element of Foo has the className `foo`.

-Now run <code>npm run test</code>.
-You will see an error - 'avoriaz must be run in a browser environment'.
+Now run `npm run test`.
+You will see an error - '@vue/test-utils must be run in a browser environment'.

-avoriaz is the library that gives us the mount method, and it must be run in a browser environment.
-We're not going to run the tests in chrome - we're going to mock the browser environment in node.
-We do this with jsdom.
+Vue Test Utils is the library that gives you the `mount` method, and it must be run in a browser environment.
+You could run the tests in a real browser like Chrome, but opening and closing a browser adds a lot of overhead to tests.
+Instead, you can use JSDOM to create and run a JavaScript DOM environment in Node.

 In the command line, run: